Nekembe-Boris/100-Days-of-Code-Projects/Day13/README.md

-# Instructions

-- Read this the code in main.py
+# Day 13 - Debugging: How to Find and Fix Errors in your Code
+## Concepts Practised
-- Spot the problems 🐞.
+- Describing the Problem
-- Modify the code to fix the program.
+- Reproducing the Bug

-Fix the code so that it works and passes the tests when you submit.
+- Playing Computer and Evaluating Each Line
+- Squashing bugs with a print() Statement
+- Using a Debugger
+## Exercises